DanielBryte/techgruvcom/src/blog/2022-12-25-looking-for-what-language-to-learn-in-2023-see-languages-most-companies-are-using.md

 ---
-title: Looking for what language to learn in 2023 - See the most used languages by tech companies
+title: Looking for what programming language to learn in 2023 - See the most used languages by tech companies
 description: There are several factors to consider before learning a programming language, but based on what most companies are using and hiring here are languages you should consider learning in 2033